Frequently Asked Questions

 Do you take students downtown?

-Your forth driving lesson will cover some areas of down town.
+Your second driving lesson will cover some areas of downtown.
 By that time, you will have been driving for about 4 months.
 The downtown lesson is an important one.
 It goes over Intersections, one-way streets and pedestrian safety.
+Please help prepare your teens for this part of the training by introducing them to downtown on a Saturday or Sunday morning.

 Are there other kids in the car when I take my lesson?